shahriarbd10/shahriarbd10/README.md

 ---

 ## 🧩 Highlights
-- Developed IoT dashboards used for **real-world aquaculture automation**
+- Designed IoT dashboards used in real-world aquaculture automation
-- Integrated ESP32 sensors with **secure cloud APIs and MQTT communication**
+- Integrated ESP32 sensors with secure cloud APIs and WebSockets
-- Founder & **CTO of Xfishery**, leading IoT and cloud data development
+- Founder & CTO at Xfishery, leading IoT & cloud data design
-- Strong interest in **cloud scalability, performance, and user experience**
+- Focused on delivering performance, strong UX, and reliability

 ---

 ## 💬 Philosophy
-> “Code is meaningful when it connects people, devices, and possibilities.”
+“Code is meaningful when it connects people, devices, and possibilities.”
-> – Shahriar Hossain
+– Shahriar Hossain

 ---